Monterrey: Natural areas

-The mountains surrounding Monterrey are home to many canyons, trails, and roads that cross deserts and forests, offering suitable trails for the general public.
-The Sierra Madre Oriental mountains to the south of the city are part of the Parque Nacional Cumbres de Monterrey, which is part of UNESCO's Man and the Biosphere (MAB) Program of Biosphere Reserves, a designation it received in 2006.
+The mountains surrounding Monterrey are home to many canyons, trails, and roads that cross deserts and forests.
+The Sierra Madre Oriental mountains to the south of the city are part of the Parque Nacional Cumbres de Monterrey, which is part of UNESCO's Man and the Biosphere (MAB) Program of Biosphere Reserves, a designation the park received in 2006.

 Key locations within Cumbres de Monterrey includes: